antaenc/sz-docker-compose-simple/README.md

 # sz-docker-compose-simple

-Simple set of Docker Compose files to start a demonstrable an example Senzing stack using pre-built container images.
+Simple set of Docker Compose files to start a demonstrable and example Senzing stack using pre-built container images.

 This stack emulates many components of one type of Senzing  architectural deployment patterns: https://senzing.zendesk.com/hc/en-us/articles/360051562333-Senzing-Architectural-Pattern-for-Perpetual-Insights